Graduate Creative Producing

 [The UNCSA program] may be perfect for those seeking to specialize in the logistics of moviemaking without sacrificing their artistic instincts.MovieMaker magazine

 In the first year of the program, creative producers and screenwriters take core classes together.
 Here, you will forge the relationships that you carry forward into the specialized second year and the industry.
 The program focuses attention on the pre-production development process in which creative producers establish relationships with screenwriters to usher projects from an idea into marketable intellectual property.
 The experience culminates in presenting your three-project slate—complete with financing, production, marketing and distribution plans—to industry leaders.

-As part of your curriculum, you will meet weekly with your faculty mentor to identify and develop material for your eventual thesis portfolio.
-Two Cinema Studies courses cover the styles and evolution of both film and television.
-Screenings series, workshops and seminars with prominent guest artists provide invaluable opportunities to discuss the film and television industry and its ever-changing landscape, with ample opportunity to ask questions and share your ideas.
+As part of your curriculum, you will meet weekly with your faculty mentor to develop projects and discuss your transition into the industry.
+Screenings series, workshops and seminars with prominent guest artists provide invaluable opportunities to discuss the film and television industries and their ever-changing landscape, with ample opportunity to ask questions and share your ideas.

-Graduates of our producing program have roles such as producer, co-producer, production manager, and creative executive.
+Graduates of our producing program have roles such as producer, co-producer, production manager and creative executive.
 They have contributed to television series like “The Closer” and movies like “Dallas Buyers Club,” “Argo,” “Me, Earl, and the Dying Girl,” “It Follows,” “I’ll See You In My Dreams,” “Manglehorn” and “Compliance.”